Last updated: May 2026.

 1. Professional Qualification

-- Your occupation is on your lender''s approved professions list
+- Your occupation is on your lender's approved professions list

 - For most professions: you must be a full member or in good standing with the relevant professional body